Build an MCP Server in Next.js for Claude Code (Complete Guide)

 I was often looking for guides that I wrote in the past to apply them to new codebases.
 I use my blog at buildwithmatija.com/blog as my own public repository in a way.
 I reference my guides all the time because I forget implementation details.
 The current process was visiting my blog, searching for a guide, copying the markdown, and dropping it into my new codebase.
 This finally clicked: why don't I make an MCP server and wire it into Claude Code directly so I could just say "find if I have anything like..."?

-This guide shows you exactly how to build a production-ready MCP server in Next.js 16 that works both locally during development and in production on Vercel.
-By the end, you'll have a working MCP server that Claude Code can connect to, with proper Redis-backed SSE streaming and team-shareable configuration.
+This guide shows you exactly how to build a production-ready MCP server in Next.js that works locally during development and scales to production on Vercel.
+By the end, you'll have a working MCP server that Claude Code can connect to directly, with proper Redis-backed SSE streaming and team-shareable .mcp.json configuration.

 What We're Building